pingcap/tiup/doc/rfcs/0001-separate-component-version-in-cluster.md

 	}
 ```

-4. if user not specify version, those version has default value latest which means use newest stable version in tiup repo.
+4. Add CalculateVersion for each component struct.
+It returns cluster version if component version is not set for components like pd, tikv.
+It returns "" by default for components like alertmanager

-5. maybe add version field to all other component, deafult value is empty which means use global cluster version
+5. Add flags to specify component versions

-6. apply those version to deploy,scale-out and upgrade command
+6. Merge ComponentVersion struct when scale-out

-7. how user upgrade single exist component? add a new subcommand or just edit-config and reload?
-I don't know yet
+7. apply those version to deploy,scale-out and upgrade command